-Number of Warrants Weighted Average Exercise Price Balance as at October 31, 2018 581,700 \$ 0.35 Warrants issued on conversion of special warrants 11,016,000 0.35 Warrants issued in conjunction with Unit financing 23,422,822 0.30 Finders warrants issued in conjunction with Unit financing 391,125 0.30 Balance as at October 31, 2019 and the date of this MD&A 35,411,647 \$ 0.32
+Number of Warrants Weighted Average Exercise Price Balance outstanding as at October 31, 2019, January 31, 2020, and the date of this MD&A 35,411,647 \$ 0.32

-Further details on the warrants outstanding are provided in Note 7 - Common Shares and Warrants in the audited consolidated financial statements for the years ended October 31, 2019 and 2018.
+Further details on the Warrants outstanding are provided in Note 6 - Common Shares and Warrants to the interim condensed consolidated financial statements for the three months ended January 31, 2020 and 2019.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED OCTOBER 31, 2019 AND 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019

-2015 Incentive Plan
+Incentive Plan

 The Company has an incentive plan with two components: (i) a fixed Share Option Plan (Option Plan) and (ii) a Deferred Share Unit Plan (DSU Plan), (collectively the Incentive Plan).
-Further details on the Company's Incentive Plan are provided in Note 7 - Common Shares and Warrants in the audited consolidated financial statements for the years ended October 31, 2019 and 2018.
+Further details on the Company's Incentive Plan are provided in Note 6 - Common Shares and Warrants to the interim condensed consolidated financial statements for the three months ended January 31, 2020 and 2019.